peterdesmet/petridish/pages/configuration.md

 description: Description that will appear below the title in the banner
 background: /assets/images/banner_background_image.jpg
 permalink: /about/
+toc: false
+comments: false # See posts
 ---

 Our project ...

 ```

+Pages will use `layout: default` by default.

 `title` will appear on the page itself, but you can use a different (e.g. shorter) name in [navigation](#navigation).

 `background` can be a [local][pages_home] or [remote][pages_about] image.
 It will be cropped vertically.
 For faster page loads, reduce image sizes to less than 1MB (e.g. by reducing resolution to 72dpi and/or width to 2000px).

-Pages will use `layout: default` by default.
+To add a table of content based on the h2 and h3 headers of your page (like on this configuration page), add `toc: true`.
+The width of the page is unaffected by the table of content.
+The table of content is disabled by default.

 For easier maintenance, organize your pages in a [`pages/`][pages_dir] directory and set their [permalink](https://jekyllrb.com/docs/permalinks/#front-matter).